rahulk-25/assignments-management-dashboard/README.md

    ```

 ## Support
-For any issues or questions, please contact the development team.
+For any issues or questions, please contact the me at rahul@peregrine-it.com.

-> **Note:** This is a review assignment for office use.
-Please ensure all data is properly backed up before making any changes to the production environment.